andreapetkova/bubble-chart/README.md

 ## Customization

-To customize the chart, you can adjust the values in the `mockData` array to change the location and size of the bubbles.
+To customize the chart, you can adjust the values in the `mockData` array in the `mockData.js` file to change the location and size of the bubbles.

 You can also adjust the tick mark spacing and labeling by changing the `for` loops that draw the axes.
 The `xScale` and `yScale` functions can be adjusted to change the scaling of the chart axes.